Australian metal detector company counts cost of Chinese hacking

 A PriceWaterhouseCoopers report found the average information security budget dropped 4 percent to $4.1 million last year, reversing a three-year trend of rising funds to tackle cybercrime.
 That was even as the total number of detected security incidents jumped 48 percent to 42.8 million globally, PWC said.

-Bryce Boland, chief technology officer for Asia at cyber-security firm FireEye Inc, said many companies are too focused on the reverse engineering capabilities of Chinese companies, which allow them to copy products within weeks of their public launch.
+Bryce Boland, chief technology officer for Asia at cyber-security firm FireEye Inc (FEYE.O), said many companies are too focused on the reverse engineering capabilities of Chinese companies, which allow them to copy products within weeks of their public launch.

 "They may be good at reverse engineering but they're much better at just getting the plans during the development phase (via hacking) and leveraging those immediately," Boland said by telephone from Singapore.